 - C. Special trust account.
-In the event the principals agree in writing that an interest bearing special trust account is to be established, a written agreement shall be prepared stating as a minimum the following: - (1) the qualifying broker shall be named as sole trustee; - (2) name of the acceptable financial institution wherein the funds are to be deposited; - (3) the amount of interest to be paid on the funds and to whom the interest shall accrue; - (4) the final disposition of principal and interest upon closing, termination or default by either party to the transaction; and - (5) the signatures of all parties to the transaction and the qualifying broker as trustee. - D. Custodial account.
+In the event the principals to a sale transaction agree in writing that an interest bearing special trust account is to be established, a written agreement shall be prepared stating as a minimum the following: - (1) the qualifying broker shall be named as sole trustee; - (2) name of the acceptable financial institution wherein the funds are to be deposited; - (3) the amount of interest to be paid on the funds and to whom the interest shall accrue; - (4) the final disposition of principal and interest upon closing, termination or default by either party to the transaction; and - (5) the signatures of all parties to the transaction and the qualifying broker as trustee. - D. Custodial account.
 Funds designated to be deposited in a custodial account shall first be placed in a brokerage trust account or a property management trust account of the qualifying broker and then may be transferred to the custodial account of the owner.
 Custodial accounts shall not contain any funds other than those belonging to the owner of the custodial account.
 Custodial accounts may be interest bearing; however, the interest shall be paid only to the owner or his designee.
 The qualifying broker shall have on file a written agreement signed by all principals as to the establishment and operational details of each custodial account.

-[16.61.23.9 NMAC Rp, 16.61.23.8 & 9 NMAC, 1-1-2012]

-16.61.23.10 RECORD ACCESSIBILITY, RETENTION AND INSPECTION: Every qualifying broker shall keep bank and office records of all funds related to all trust accounts, as set forth below.

-- A. Accessibility.
+[16.61.23.9 NMAC Rp, 16.61.23.8 & 9 NMAC, 1/1/2012; A, 1/03/2021] - 16.61.23.10 RECORD ACCESSIBILITY, RETENTION AND INSPECTION: Every qualifying broker shall keep bank and office records of all funds related to all trust and custodial accounts under the qualifying broker's control, as set forth below. - A. Accessibility.
 Records shall be maintained at or accessible from the brokerage office as registered with the commission. - B. Retention.
-All trust account records shall be retained for six years after the completion of a transaction. - C. Property management.
-All trust account records shall be retained for the previous six years during a management agreement.
+All trust and custodial account records shall be retained for six years after the completion of a transaction. - C. Property management.
+All trust and custodial account records shall be retained for the full term of any agreement.
 At the termination of a management agreement, records shall be retained for six years from the date of termination. - D. Inspection.
 All financial documents shall be subject to inspection by the commission or its duly authorized representative at the designated location of such records or at the offices of the commission.
-The records shall include, at a minimum, clear indication of all funds received and disbursed on behalf of others in all real estate transactions wherein the qualifying broker is involved. - E. The qualifying broker is responsible for the maintenance and safekeeping of all trust account records.
+The records shall include, at a minimum, clear indication of all funds received and disbursed on behalf of others in all real estate transactions wherein the qualifying broker is involved. - ${\bf E}{f \cdot}$ The qualifying broker is responsible for the maintenance and safekeeping of all trust and custodial account records.